dhimmel/tissues/README.md

 For more information, see the corresponding [Thinklab discussion](http://thinklab.com/discussion/the-tissues-resource-for-the-tissue-specificity-of-genes/91).

-All computation is performed by the [`TISSUES.ipynb`](TISSUES.ipynb) notebook.
+All computation is performed by the [`tissues.ipynb`](tissues.ipynb) notebook.
 Code was written for Python 3.4.